eershovamenze/metaBOLD/README.md

 ---

-By providing a stable, scalable platform for MOTU classification and distribution analysis, this project фшьы to support researchers in tracking biodiversity shifts, understanding invertebrate community composition, and making informed conservation decisions.
+By providing a stable, scalable platform for MOTU classification and distribution analysis, this project aims to support researchers in tracking biodiversity shifts, understanding invertebrate community composition, and making informed conservation decisions.